fpaparoni/chaos-room/README.md

   Once you have your remote test environment and the ChaosRoom backend (server) running, you can start the client (game) by providing the host and port of the server.

 To run the client, you need to have [LOVE2D](https://github.com/love2d/love) installed on your system.
 Then, launch the game with the following command:

 ```bash
 love frontend/
 ```

 When the game starts, you will first be prompted to enter the IP address of your backend.
-Use 127.0.0.1 if you are running the client on the same machine as the server.

-Next, you will be asked for the port number.
+Use 127.0.0.1 if you are running the client on the same machine as the server.Next, you will be asked for the port number.
 By default, this is 8181, unless you have changed the server configuration.

 After that, you simply choose how you want to make your test environment “suffer.” 🙂